learn-co-curriculum/precollege-summer-advanced-web-design-track/day-02/README.md

 + Initialize, access, and manipulate arrays

 ### Loops

 + Understand how loops run an operation multiple times
 + Understand how an exit condition stops a loop
 + Iterate over arrays using for loops and while loops
 + Convert repeatable tasks into loops

+### Functions

++ Declare JS functions with and without parameters
++ Call JS functions with and without passing arguments
++ Understand the concept of a return value
++ Understand local and global variable scope
++ Understand when to use semicolons with functions